nishgowda/aegisnet/README.md

 - [X] Easily intergratable with express
 - [X] Fast and efficient data storage based on Redis
 - [X] Daily monitoring
-- [ ] Hourly monitoring
+- [X] Hourly monitoring

 ### A quick rundown:
-* AegisNet defines it's data as a made "event".
-An event is made up of the method, the route, the status code, and possibily the date (depending on which key is being assigned) that is requested.
-When a certain event is hit, the number of requests are incremented.
+* An object is made in redis that is defined as an **event**.
+An **event** is a collection of the route, the method, the status code, the number of requests, and date and hour (depending on what key is specified).

-* Redis stores the data per request into two sepreate keys.
-As seen below, one of these is "total".
-As the name implies it stores the total number of requests for each event.
-If you want to retrieve the daily total, you can just specify the "daily" key instead.
+* Redis stores the data per request into three sepreate keys:
+ - "total" - the total number of requests per event (date and hour are not included here)
+ - "daily" - the total number of requests per event per day
+ - "hourly" - the total number of requests per event per hour of every day.

 ## Install
 ```